HariSekhon/Jenkins/README.md

 ### Git Update Jenkinsfile Library Tag

-Enumerates all Jenkins Jobs and Git Tags and Branches to give user a pop-up with parameter choices about which Pipeline's Jenkinsfile to update it's @Library tag for, and optionally build that pipeline afterwards.
+Enumerates all Jenkins Jobs and Git Tags and Branches to give user a pop-up with parameter choices about which Pipeline's Jenkinsfile to update its `@Library` tag for, and optionally build that pipeline afterwards.

 ```groovy
 @Library('jenkins@master') _